Which Wine Should You Choose for a Successful Barbecue?

 We also love Chablis for its purity and lemony freshness.

-Serve these whites very chilled, around 10-12°C.
+Serve these whites very chilled, around 10-12°C (50-54°F).

-In this heat, this freshness is a real pleasure.
+In this heat, this coolness is a true delight.

 Our tips for success every time

-A red wine at 20°C under the sun is not ideal: the alcohol takes over, the aromas evaporate, and heaviness sets in.
+A red wine at 20°C (68°F) under the sun is not ideal: the alcohol takes over, the aromas evaporate, and heaviness sets in.

 So put the bottles in the fridge for fifteen minutes before serving (no more).

-The all-terrain wine for mixed menus
+The all-rounder wine for mixed menus

-Got everything on your grill?
+Do you have everything on your grill?
 Meat, fish, vegetables, sausages?

 Our solution: opt for a gastronomic rosé or a Beaujolais Villages.

-These versatile wines go with almost everything.
+These versatile wines pair with almost everything.

 They avoid headaches and satisfy all palates.